 The scientific and production journal “Quarantine and Plant Protection” accepts for publication original articles on materials of scientific research on the protection of plants from pests, diseases and weeds.Please note that published articles are publicly available.

 The publication of the article is free for authors.

 Funded by the publication - Institute of Plant Protection NAAS.

-Submit the article to the editorial office together with accompanying documents:
+Submit the article to the editor together with the translation into English and accompanying documents: